It’s unclear how many people actually abandon their shopping cart. Some studies say 80%, others argue about 65%.

 - Use lines or columns to structure your page

-USA-based shoe marketplace Zappos does a great job at providing an efficient and clear shopping experience.
+USA-based shoe marketplace Zappos does a great job of providing an efficient and clean shopping experience.

 Its shopping cart page is no different and skillfully guides customers through the buying journey: we appreciate the neat layout emphasized by a simple 3-step color code (orange=very important; blue=important; grey=secondary).

 5. Payment options that your users love